 While on your trip, depending on your preferences, we will mainly target salmon, halibut, rock cod and lingcod.
 Though limits are often filled when that is the goal, we encourage people to think about how much fish they can actually eat in a year, instead of trying to “limit out” and having fish go bad in the freezer before it can be eaten.

 With the five species of Pacific salmon, there is a daily limit of 4 and a take-home, or possession limit, of 8 per person.
 Included in those limits are 2 chinook salmon per day and a possession limit of four.

 There are generous limits for bottom fish that can be found here href=”http://www.pac.dfo-mpo.gc.ca/fm-gp/rec/species-especes/fintable-tableaupoisson-eng.htm.
 Halibut is expected to open this spring with the same limits we had last year of 1 per day and 2 in possession, only one of which may be over 83 cm.

 Yes.
 We operate a family-friendly charter service and kids are definitely welcome.

-We have three boats that comfortably fish 4-6 people each, and work closely with other quality charter operators.
+We have four boats that comfortably fish 4-6 people each, and work closely with other quality charter operators.
 If your group is larger than 6 contact us and we can set you up with enough boats to get everybody out on the water.

 The area we mainly fish is partly protected and not prone to large offshore swells that cause seasickness.
-Even when the wind is up and the waves are choppy, there are so may islands and bays to fish that we can usually stay out of the rough weather and still catch lots of fish.
+Even when the wind is up and the waves are choppy, there are so many islands and bays to fish that we can usually stay out of the rough weather and still catch lots of fish.